One-dimensional Schr\"odinger operators with singular periodic potentials: Introduction

-In the paper \cite[Theorem 3.5]{HrMk} the authors tried to show that the operators $S_{max}(q)$ and $S_{F}(q)$ coincide.
-But proof of this assertion is incorrect.
-Our proofs of Theorem A and Theorem B base on a different idea (see Lemma \ref{lm_18_Prl}).
+In the paper \cite[Theorem 3.5]{HrMk} the authors tried to show that the operators $S_{\operatorname{max}}(q)$ and $S_{F}(q)$ coincide.
+But the proof of this assertion was erroneous.
+Our proofs of Theorem A and Theorem B are based on a different idea (see Lemma \ref{lm_18_Prl}).